To help you kick-start your journey to the cloud, we’ve asked our expert Cloud Solutions Team to share their top tips for a successful migration.

 Of the other recommendations from our team are creating effective monitoring and usage alerts on all compute, storage and networks.
 And the benefit of deploying a robust roles-based permissions model to facilitate security and compliance.

 Finally, it is important to prepare to “upskill your IT staff”.
 The technical skills needed to deploy, manage and maintain cloud environments are changing rapidly and traditional IT capabilities aren’t always ready for a full cloud migration.

 Discover more top tips for planning your datacentre migration in our recent blog ‘Top considerations when moving to a public cloud environment’.

 We’ve recently launched an on demand webinar series on the topic of Microsoft Azure, hosted by our Azure Practice Lead Neel Dev.

-Find out how Trustmarque Azure Solutions can give you a clear path to the cloud.
+Find out how Trustmarque Cloud Solutions Team can give you a clear path to the cloud.